fusioncharts/dev_centre_docs/getting-started/angular/angularjs/working-with-events-using-angularjs.md

 });
 ```

-Refer to the code below where the code snippet for `dataplotRollOver` event has been specified.
+Refer to the code below where the code snippet for `rollover` event has been specified.

 ```
 $scope.rollover = function(event, name) {